Your Song: Reception

 John Mendelsohn from Rolling Stone called the song a "pretty McCartney-esque ballad".
 In the 2019 book Elton John: Every Album, Every Song – 1969–1979, author Peter Kearns made the following quote in reference to "Your Song".
 "The words securely insulate themselves against possible criticism by admitting their ineptitude for the task at hand".

 In 2018, The Guardian ranked the song number four on their list of the 50 greatest Elton John songs, and in 2022, Billboard ranked the song number two on their list of the 75 greatest Elton John songs.

 Commercial performance and impact

 "Your Song" rose to number eight on the Billboard Hot 100 and number seven on the UK Singles Chart by January 1971.
-In 2002, John re-recorded the song as a duet with opera singer Alessandro Safina for the first Sport Relief charity telethon and released it on 15 July 2002; this version reached number four in the UK.
+In 2002, John re-recorded the song as a duet with Safina for the first Sport Relief charity telethon and released it on 15 July 2002; this version reached number four in the UK.
 In the US it was certified Gold and Platinum on 13 December 2012 by the Recording Industry Association of America (RIAA) for sales of over one million digital downloads.
 On 23 July 2021, it was certified 2× Platinum by the British Phonographic Industry (BPI), denoting sales in excess of 1,200,000 digital downloads.
 In the US in April 2018, it was certified 2× Platinum for sales of two million digital downloads by the Recording Industry Association of America.

+In 2020, Canadian singer-songwriter the Weeknd referenced "Your Song" on his song "Scared to Live".